 Should You Convert A Private Foundation to a Charitable Investment Account?

-When rebalancing your portfolio, wealth advisors may want to consider dissolving private foundations and transitioning assets to a charitable investment account.
+When rebalancing your portfolio, wealth advisors may want to consider dissolving private foundations and transitioning assets to a charitable giving account.
 Some of the most common reasons for doing this are to provide future generations an avenue for pursuing charitable goals or to minimize the administration requirements of private foundations.
-Here are a few questions to discuss with your wealth advisor before converting private accounts to charitable investment accounts:
+Here are a few questions to discuss with your wealth advisor before converting private accounts to charitable giving accounts:

 - What roles will those involved in the foundation have?